mukhamadazistholib/marinegeo.github.io/_project-modules/seagrass-meshbags.md

   - Seagrass dry mass (to standardize size of epifauna sample)

 ## Selected Literature

-BostrÃ¶m, C., Jackson, E.L. and Simenstad, C.A., 2006.
-Seagrass landscapes and their effects on associated fauna: a review. <a href="https://www.sciencedirect.com/science/article/pii/S0272771406001004">Estuarine, Coastal and shelf science, 68:383-403</a>.
+Duffy, J. E., Reynolds, P. L., Boström, C., Coyer, J. A., Cusson, M., Donadi, S., ... & Fredriksen, S. (2015).
+Biodiversity mediates top-down control in eelgrass ecosystems: a global comparative-experimental approach.
+Ecology letters, 18(7), 696-705.

-Edgar, G.J., 1990.
-The use of the size structure of benthic macrofaunal communities to estimate faunal biomass and secondary production. <a href="https://www.sciencedirect.com/science/article/pii/002209819090185F">Journal of Experimental Marine Biology and Ecology 137:195-214</a>.
+Edgar, G. J. (1990).
+The use of the size structure of benthic macrofaunal communities to estimate faunal biomass and secondary production.
+Journal of Experimental Marine Biology and Ecology, 137(3), 195-214.

-Orth, R.J. and Van Montfrans, J., 1984.
-Epiphyte-seagrass relationships with an emphasis on the role of micrograzing: a review. <a href="https://www.sciencedirect.com/science/article/pii/0304377084900809">Aquatic Botany 18:43-69</a>.
+Orth, R. J., & Van Montfrans, J. (1984).
+Epiphyte-seagrass relationships with an emphasis on the role of micrograzing: a review.
+Aquatic Botany, 18(1-2), 43-69.

+Neckles, H. A., Wetzel, R. L., & Orth, R. J. (1993).
+Relative effects of nutrient enrichment and grazing on epiphyte-macrophyte (Zostera marina L.) dynamics.
+Oecologia, 93(2), 285-295.